 There are advantages and disadvantages to adding another filter to your solar telescope.
 This is called double stacking.
-This video will help you to decide weather you want to double stack your telescope or not.
+This video will help you to decide whether you want to double stack your telescope or not.

 The 152 along with the LS100 and the LS80 all utilize the DSII unit.
 What a DSII is a double stack filter that offers a second pressure tuner knob on the system.
 Basically, you’re taking your primary system from about .75 angstroms bandpass down to about .5 angstroms bandpass.
 You’re narrowing the band to increase the detail at that point.